yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: The component props.
--   _props.children_ `Element`: The children to render if the theme supports the specified features.
+-   _props.children_ `React.ReactElement`: The children to render if the theme supports the specified features.
 -   _props.supportKeys_ `string|string[]`: The key(s) of the theme support(s) to check.

 _Returns_

--   `JSX.Element|null`: The rendered children if the theme supports the specified features, otherwise null.
+-   `React.ReactElement`: The rendered children if the theme supports the specified features, otherwise null.

 ### TimeToRead